 - Same, at 1251. ("In order to establish a constructive discharge, an employee must plead and prove, by the usual preponderance of the evidence standard, that the employer either intentionally created or knowingly permitted working conditions that were so intolerable or aggravated at the time of the employee's resignation that a reasonable employer would realize that a reasonable person in the employee's position would be compelled to resign.")

 - Same, at 1251. ("Standing alone, constructive discharge is neither a tort nor a breach of contract, but a doctrine that transforms what is ostensibly a resignation into a firing.
 Even after establishing constructive discharge, an employee must independently prove a breach of contract or tort in connection with employment termination in order to obtain damages for wrongful discharge.")

-- Labor Code 2922 LC -- Termination at will upon notice; employment for a specified term [general rule of at-will employment].
+- Labor Code 2922 -- Termination at will upon notice; employment for a specified term [general rule of at-will employment].

 - See endnote 3, above.

 - Turner v.
 Anheuser-Busch, Inc., 7 Cal.4th at 1251. ("For purposes of this standard, the requisite knowledge or intent [for constructive termination/constructive discharge] must exist on the part of either the employer or those persons who effectively represent the employer, i.e., its officers, directors, managing agents, or supervisory employees.")